 If the job was printed using NPRINT, type NPRINT /D (Details) at the command line.
 This will show the print job configuration being used.
 (Note that a slash must precede the Details option when using NPRINT.
 The slash is not necessary when using CAPTURE.)

-You can determine which printer or queue is specified in this job configuration using NetWare Administrator.
+You can determine which printer or queue is specified in this job configuration using PRINTCON or the NetWare Administrator utility.